 Why Is the Trustee Asking Creditors To File a Proof of Claim?

-Upsolve is a nonprofit tool that helps you file bankruptcy for free.
+Upsolve is a nonprofit that helps you get out of debt with education and free debt relief tools, like our bankruptcy filing tool.
 Think TurboTax for bankruptcy.
 Get free education, customer support, and community.
 Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
 Explore our free tool

 If your bankruptcy trustee is asking your creditors to file a proof of claim, it’s likely because the trustee discovered non-exempt assets in your case.
 Most Chapter 7 bankruptcy cases are no-asset cases.
 But if you have non-exempt property or assets, the trustee can liquidate or sell them.
 The funds from the sale are then used to repay your creditors at least part of what you owe.
 If a creditor wants to recover money through the liquidation process, they have to file paperwork called a proof of claim.

-Written by Curtis Lee, JD
+Written by Curtis Lee, JD.

 Updated August 8, 2023